Available with the ArcGIS Indoors Pro or ArcGIS Indoors Maps extension.

 The Explore view in the Configure Indoors Categories pane is useful when validating your category and group configurations.
 The display and order of categories and groups in this view are reflected in Viewer and Indoors mobile apps when you share Indoors maps.

 The listing order for places contained in a category in the Explore panel of Viewer and Indoors mobile apps varies across platforms.
 This listing sequence in the Indoors apps is not defined in the category configuration and is managed at the app level.

-Viewer lists points and areas of interest in alphabetical order by default if the home location is not set.
-When it is set in My Places, the web app sorts the list of places based on proximity to the saved home location.
+Viewer lists the features in a category in alphabetical order by default if the home location is not set.
+When a home location is set in My Places, the web app sorts the list of places based on proximity to the saved home location.
 The app also displays the travel time for the closest 10 places to the home location in the display list.